 Expert evidence will continue to be a necessary and vital part of civil litigation.
 The courts recognise the importance of the independent expert's report and testimony in nearly all cases requiring the quantification of damages, providing the expert clearly demonstrates an understanding of his or her overriding duty to assist the court above all else.
 While the courts are yet to find the panacea for all issues plaguing expert evidence, several alternative approaches have emerged that are a step in the right direction towards the delivery of fair, timely and cost-effective access to justice.

-1 Erik Arnold is a director at Duff & Phelps.
+1 Erik Arnold is a partner at KPMG LLP in Toronto, Canada.